 If you play sports then you should do Insanity.
-I cannot think of a sport that does not involve endurance or strength and that is what Insanity targets.
-A bit more speed cruising around the base paths was noticeable to me and my teammates.
-There was definitely more pep in my step.
-This made playing the game more enjoyable.
+Every sport demands endurance and strength and that is what Insanity targets.
+I noticed a bit more pep in my step playing softball and so did my teammates.

 Even though you are only using your body weight for resistance does not mean you will not get stronger.
-I saw and felt strength gains everywhere.
-Push ups and squats are your new friend while doing Insanity and those will tone up and build muscle everywhere.
+I felt stronger everywhere.
+Push ups and squats are your new best friend.

 Who Should Not Do Insanity?